XiXiaPdx/XiXiaAndroidProject/README.md

 - [x] 1.
 Use UnSplash to get random photo stream.
 - [x] 2.
 Put "Search" Icon on each picture.
 - [x] 3.
 Clicking "Search" opens a modal Fragment with - [ larger sized picture.
-- [ ] 4.
+- [x] 4.
 Below picture will have input field asking the user to describe the dish they see in the picture.
 - [x] 5.
 Below input field, 3 buttons.
 - [x] Close modal
     * This closes the modal, goes back to main picture stream.
 - [ ]  * Search Restaurants
     * This uses their description to search Yelp API Activity for food.
-- [ ]  * Search Similar Dishes
-    * This users their description to search Yummly API for recipes.
-Opens new activity to show refined search.
-Yummly has all food labeled so photos will be labeled with food name and can clicked on to search Yelp.
+- [x] Save a user's described foods to database.
+- [x] RecyclerView of random foods will reference current user Described foods.
+If match, pull user description and label the food on RecyclerView.

+#### Bugs, Problems.

+1. Firebase issues - multiple unexplained calls when it only should be one.
+2. Async issue.
+RecyclerView sets pictures BEFORE Firebase Database call finishes.
+This causes all labels to say "Description".

 # Technologies